stretfordStart/soc_workstation_doc/docs/workstation_setup/create_flare_box.md

 Usually the Guest Additions should be installed, if you are using the Vagrant Plugin vagrant-vbguest, as in this Case.
 However after setting up the VM with Vagrant, some of the VB-Guest functionalities do not work.

-Workaround: Download the VB-Guest ISO matching your VirtualBox Version here: <https://download.virtualbox.org/virtualbox/>
+Workaround: Download the VB-Guest ISO matching your VirtualBox Version [here](https://download.virtualbox.org/virtualbox/).
 Share the ISO with the Sharedfolder or Attach it as a Disk to the VM.

 ### Deactivate CTRL+ALT+DELETE for Logon fails